Climate Change and Health

 The Healthy Climate Future Campaign brings together 13 medical colleges.
 Collectively, we advocate for climate action to build healthy and climate-resilient communities and environmentally sustainable healthcare systems.
 The campaign is also supported by 11 specialty societies.
 Together, we represent more than 100,000 doctors.

-The Campaign was developed following the release of the RACP-commissioned research report Climate Change and Australia’s Healthcare Systems – A Review of Literature, Policy and Practice in 2021.
+The Campaign was developed following the release of the RACP-commissioned research report Climate Change and Australia’s Healthcare Systems – A Review of Literature, Policy and Practice (PDF) in 2021.
 The report is clear that the risks of climate change to Australian healthcare systems require urgent action.

 The Australian National Health and Climate Strategy is an important first step towards improving the climate resilience of healthcare systems in Australia and the promotion and protection of the health of the population.